aanrv/Light-Cycles-Online/README.md

 #  Installation

-Simply run `make` to create the server and the client executables.
+Simply run `make` to create the server and client executables.

 # Starting the Game